Alisha Thomas Morgan is CEO at Morgan Enterprises. She previously worked as executive director of the Rena Carter Foundation.

-An alumnus of the second cohort of the Future Chiefs leadership development program, Cromartie has a master’s in educational leadership from Kennesaw State University and a bachelor’s from Spelman College.
-She is a a national board member for the Joseph and Evelyn Lowery Institute for Justice and Human Rights and a national advisory board member for Pathways in Education.
-Cromartie participated in the Broad Superintendents Academy and is the author of No Apologies: Powerful Lessons in Life, Love and Politics.
+An alumnus of the second cohort of the Future Chiefs leadership development program, Morgan has a master’s in educational leadership from Kennesaw State University and a bachelor’s from Spelman College.
+She is a national board member for the Joseph and Evelyn Lowery Institute for Justice and Human Rights and a national advisory board member for Pathways in Education.
+Morgan participated in the Broad Superintendents Academy and is the author of No Apologies: Powerful Lessons in Life, Love and Politics.